20 Best Ski Resorts In Canada: Experts Guide

 Fickle Weather, Slow Lifts, Remote Location

 Red Mountain is known for its tree skiing, and there is lots of it.
-Red typically gets quite a lot of powder, though expect it to be heavy B.C. coastal snow much of the time.
+Red typically gets quite a lot of powder, though expect heavy B.C. coastal snow much of the time.
 It also has a long history as one of the oldest ski hills in North America, dating back to the creation of the Red Mountain Ski Club in the first decade of the 1900s!

-That age, means the lifts need some serious upgrading.
+That age means the lifts need some serious upgrading.
 They are painfully slow, especially the Motherload chair, which gets you up Granite Mountain and to all the best terrain.
 That means on an epic day, you won’t be able to lap the mountain as much as you might want, but the slow chairs keep the powder lasting longer.

 Silver Star Ski Resort